 Together, these two technologies assist quicker focusing, especially in situations where the subject is a bit further away or the ambient light is a bit weak, and auto-focusing continuously rocks back and forth.

 The Canon EF 70-200mm f/4L USM lens is compatible with Canon’s 1.4x and 2.0x extenders, just like the f/2.8 version.

 This extends the focal range of the range to up to 400x with the longer teleconverter.
 However, you also lose two stops of light.
-Resultantly, the f/4 lens will become a f/8 (with the 2x teleconverter).
+Resultantly, the f/4 lens will become an f/8 (with the 2x teleconverter).
 Thus, tackling low light with the lens, when you have a 2x teleconverter on would be a bit tricky.

 The maximum aperture of the lens is f/2.8, constant over the focal length of the lens.
-This is perfect for shooting in low light especially when hand holding the lens, as well as for shooting fast action sports.
+This is perfect for shooting in low light especially when hand-holding the lens, as well as for shooting fast-action sports.

 The construction of the lens includes two FLD (F Low Dispersion) glass elements.
 With a performance of the same standard as traditional fluorite lens elements, these along with three Special Low Dispersion elements ensure better aberration-free images.

 The presence of Super Multi-Layer lens coating ensures that ghosting and flares are suppressed.